guaix-ucm/pyemir/doc/user/intro.rst

   ::

-     bash$ conda create --name emir
+     $ conda create --name emir python=3

-  The Pyhton interpreter used in this environment is the same version currently used by conda.
-You can select a different version with
+  Here we are asking that environment to be install under the last version of Python 3.
+You can select a particular Python version with

   ::

-     bash$ conda create --name emir python=3.6
+     $ conda create --name emir python=3.6

 2. **Activate the environment**